wp-plugins/wp-social-integration/readme.txt

 WP social integration brings login by facebook, adds basic & opengraph metadata, facebook news feed, facebook social plugins anywhere in page

 == Description ==
+Following are the details of all features of this all in one social plugin, **[click here](http://wordpress.techhelpsource.com/wp-social-integration/)** to see pro version demo

 = Login by facebook(pro) : =